-Set out on an unforgettable expedition along Scotland's rugged coasts aboard National Geographic Endurance.
-From the Isle of Skye and its picturesque villages to the dramatic landscapes of the remote Shetland and Orkney Islands, delve into vivid histories and stunning scenery aboard this intimate, 8-day voyage.
+From the Isle of Skye and its picturesque villages to the dramatic landscapes of remote Shetland and Orkney, delve into vivid histories and stunning scenery aboard this active 8-day voyage.
 Discover archaeological sites steeped in ancient mythology.
 Explore medieval castles, Viking ruins, and early Christian sites.
 Beyond Scotland, encounter significant seabird colonies on Northern Ireland’s Rathlin Island.
 Experience the thrill of true exploration as you spend days charting courses, by Zodiac and on foot, based on the expertise of your expedition leaders, naturalists, and local guides.

 Highlights